Deep Learning in Physical Layer Communications: Deep Learning Based End-to-End Communications

-In order to solve the problem of a missing gradient, a generative approach based on conditional GAN has been proposed in \cite{Hao_GAN} to model the conditional distribution of the channel, as in Fig. \ref{CGAN_e2e}, which enables the end-to-end learning of a communication system without prior information of the channel.
-In addition, by adding the pilot signals into the condition information, the generated data will be specific to the instantaneous channel.
-In Fig. \ref{CGAN_e2e}, the end-to-end pipeline consists of DNNs for the transmitter, the channel generator, and the receiver.
-The conditional GAN learns to generate the channel effects and acts as a bridge for the gradients to pass through, which enables the training of the transmitter.
+In order to solve the missing gradient problem and lower the demands for the large amount of training data, a generative approach based on conditional GAN has been proposed in \cite{Hao_GAN}.
+As in Fig. \ref{end-end} (b), the end-to-end learning of a communication system is enabled without requiring prior information of the channel by modelling the conditional distribution of the channel.
+In Fig. \ref{end-end} (b), the end-to-end pipeline consists of DNNs for the transmitter, the channel generator, and the receiver, which are trained iteratively.
+Since the conditional GAN learns to mimic the channel effects, it acts as a surrogate channel for the gradients to pass through, which enables the training of the transmitter.
+The conditioning information for the conditional GAN is the transmit signals from the transmitter along with the received pilot information used for estimating the channel.
+Therefore, the generated output distribution will be specific to the instantaneous channel and the transmit signals.
+As a result, the conditional GAN based end-to-end communication system can be applied to more realistic time-varying channels.
+The simulation results in~\cite{Hao_GAN} confirm the effectiveness of the conditional GAN based end-to-end communication system, by showing similar performance as the Hamming (7,4) code with maximum-likelihood decoding (MLD).